tonyinarula/Medicare-Part-D-Prescribing-Analysis/README.md

 DuckDB · Python (pandas, plotly, seaborn) · Tableau Public

 ### Key Findings
-- There are 779 times where a state has only one CMS provider for a specialty.
-States like California and Florida have over 20 specialties with only one provider for the whole state.
+- There are over 700 times where a state has only one CMS provider for a specialty.
+States like California and Florida have over 25 specialties with only one provider for the whole state.
-- Puerto Rico is the most underserved US jurisdiction, with 7 specialties having far fewer  CMS providers than expected
-- [One surprising or non-obvious observation]
+- Puerto Rico has 7 specialty shortfalls relative to the national average.
+The gaps are deepest in physicial assistants and nurse practioners, where the territory would need an estimated 1000 and 2100 additional providers respectively to reach parity.
+This shortfall coincides with above-average cost-per-claim in the affected specialties: Beneficiaries in PR spend nearly 3000 dollars more per claim than the national average.

 ### Tableau Dashboard
 [Link to Tableau Public]

 ### Methodology
-Brief paragraph on outlier detection approach and any data quality decisions you made.
+//Brief paragraph on outlier detection approach and any data quality decisions you made.//